-Now, our competitors define our products, our services and our professional status.
-They spend more, they market better and their distributors have huge support from their banks, the brokerage firms, the media and the wealth management firms.
-And with all due respect to the media and to journalists who cover and really know the insurance and annuity space, there are too many others who are making un-rebutted claims about what our products do or do not do.
-I shudder every time I see an article about life insurance and annuities written by journalists without the credentials to critique these products.
-The misinformation from the second rate writers is alarming and the insurance companies and the industry associations need to push back.
-That responsibility cannot rest solely on the burden of the sales force.
-It is not a matter of willingness.
-I have seen Herculean efforts from the distribution system fire back and defend the virtues of these powerful products.
-By definition however, we are too easily dismissed for lacking objectivity and impartiality.
-Alone, our opinions do not matter because they are unheard, lacking scale and the repetition necessary to be meaningful.
+It is our competitors who define our products, our services and our professional status.
+They spend more, they market better and their distributors have huge support from their banks, their brokerage firms, the wealth management firms and even the media.
+With all due respect to the few journalists who cover and do know the insurance and annuity space well, there are far too many others making incorrect and un-rebutted claims about our industry.
+I cringe every time I see an article about life insurance and annuities written by journalists without the credentials to critique these products.
+The misinformation from these writers is concerning.
+Asking the distribution system to be solely responsible for pushing back against these misinformation campaigns is ineffective.
+By definition, we are easily dismissed for lacking objectivity and impartiality.

 Also published on Medium.